Africa Investment Exchange: Gas

 Oliver Quinn, Director – Exploration and Africa, Ophir Energy

 Olusola Lawson, Regional Director, West Africa, African Infrastructure Investment Managers (AIIM)

 Paul Eardley-Taylor, Oil & Gas, Southern Africa, Standard Bank

 Brian O’Hanlon, Director of Business Development, Global Energy Group, Overseas Private Investment Corporation

 How to register

 “I must tell you that I found that AIX: Gas was again excellent, very well prepared and nicely conducted.
 The quality of guests, panellists and discussions were awesome.
-I truly appreciated it and will come back next year for sure.”
+I truly appreciated it.”

 Etienne Bourguignon, Commercial Manager Sales for West and Central Africa, Siemens Power & Gas